streamx-co/try.elinq/docs/SqlServerTutorial/OrderBy.md

 ### G) Sort by ordinal positions of columns

-XLinq can do this, but it's definitely not a recommended way to sort:
+ELINQ can do this, but it's definitely not a recommended way to sort:

 ```cs --project ../../SqlServerTutorial/SqlServerTutorial.csproj --source-file ../../SqlServerTutorial/Basic/OrderBy.cs --region G
 ```